strawlab/strand-braid/braidz-parser/braidz-chunked-iter/pybraidz-chunked-iter/README.md

 # pybraidz-chunked-iter - Chunked iteration over tables in `.braidz` files.

+## Installation

+This package is available through PyPI and can be installed with pip:

+    pip install pybraidz_chunked_iter

 ## Example usage

 See example usage in the "Chunked iteration of `kalman_estimates`" section of